cosmos/sdk-tutorials/academy/xl-cosmjs/with-keplr.md

 import { ChainInfo, Window as KeplrWindow } from "@keplr-wallet/types"
 ```

 Note that it mentions the `chainId: "theta-testnet-001"`.
-In effect, this adds the Cosmos Hub testnet to Keplr's registry of blockchains, under the label `theta-testnet-001`.
-Whenever you want to prompt the user to add the Cosmos Hub testnet to Keplr, add the line:
+In effect, this adds the Cosmos Hub Testnet to Keplr's registry of blockchains, under the label `theta-testnet-001`.
+Whenever you want to prompt the user to add the Cosmos Hub Testnet to Keplr, add the line:

 ```typescript
 await window.keplr!.experimentalSuggestChain(this.getTestnetChainInfo())